wendahere/JAWS/path/to/Sean.md

 The hardest part of me was that you need to be very presice with the measurement if not you would have a straight line so reviewing the original file helped a lot in recreating the deisgn

 #### Lessons learnt:
 1. If you were designing a new design or recreating a certian design.
-It is best that you should try to source exsisting designs of certian things like gears to save thime in your designing phase.
+It is best that you should try to source exsisting designs of certian things like gears to save time in your designing phase.
-2. You need to have a
+2. Try to get a design that is not ext

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTEyMDY1NjEwLDYzMDUwODc5MywtNTQyMT
+eyJoaXN0b3J5IjpbMzUyODY1ODY1LDYzMDUwODc5MywtNTQyMT
 EwODk4LDIxMjM0Njk4LDE5NDIxMzQxNDIsMTkwNDUyMjc1Nywx
 ODA0NTQ5NzAyLC0xNzMyMDEwMjY0LDkxMjg2NzM2MiwtNTg2Nj
 M4NTM3LDEzMzYzMzgzMjQsMTYyNDM0NzQ1MCwxOTkxOTg1Nzg2